oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

+## DO NOT MODIFY THIS FILE!
+IT IS OUT OF DATE.

+## TBD Remove this file once other work is complete.

+## SAMPLE DOC IS NOW LOCATED IN ./docs-source/content/samples/simple/domains/model-in-image/_index.md

+## MAIN DOC WILL BE LOCATED IN ./docs-source/content/userguide/managing-domains/model-in-image/_index.md

 # Model in Image Sample

 This sample demonstrates the WebLogic Kubernetes Operator "Model in Image" feature.
 Model in Image allows you to supply a Weblogic Deploy Tool (WDT) model that the operator automatically expands into a full domain home during runtime.
 This eliminates the need to pre-create a WebLogic domain home prior to deploying your domain resource.